alvstrid/BudgetCalculator/README.md

 The database is working and you cand add items.

 Things to do:
-- Improve the listview :heavy_multiplication_x:
+- Improve the listview
 - Make the barchart work according to the given data
 - Add butons to view all items from a category when clicking the category card
+- ...

 ## Progress so far